Ondulab/Sp3ctra_VST/.clinerules/workflows/workflow.md

 - Separation of concerns:
   - Rules = how code must be written (see custom_instructions.md).
   - Workflow = how Cline must execute work (this file).
+- Developer role: Cline proposes and implements changes, but the repository owner compiles and tests all changes locally.

 2) Operating Principles
 - Always start in Plan Mode; only implement in Act Mode after explicit approval.